-In Figure 4 a DFN model, based on a model seismic coherency lineaments and as such the data shows the influence of the structure or fracture orientation and fracture intensity changed to accommodate the occurrence of the structure.
-By placing a grid over this DFN model and calculating permeabilities in each of the grid cells, the permeability can be mapped over the modeled reservoir, figure 5.
+In Figure 4 a DFN model, based on a model seismic and as such be data shows the influence of the structure or fracture orientation and fracture intensity changed to accommodate the occurrence of the structure.
+By placing a grid over this DFN model and calculating permeabilities in each of the grid cells, the permeability can be mapped over the structure, figure 5.

-Figure 4 Detail of Discrete Fracture Network (DFN) model based on hierarchical model following Flodin (2003).
+Figure 4 Discrete Fracture Network (DFN) model based on modeled seismic anisotropy data around dome structure.

-Figure 5 Permeabilities calculated using seismic based DFN model.
+Figure 5 Permeabilities calculated using seismic based DFN model projected on structure for dome model structure.